 by Jamie Le Sesne Spears, M.Ed, Family Engagement Specialist

-By now, your children are counting down the days to summer break!
+As an aunt to four quadruplets finishing up fourth grade, I know how much they are looking forward to summer – I bet your kids are too!
 They are likely excited for a change and to spend time with family.
 For parents and caregivers, it can be stressful filling long summer days with engaging activities.

 Brainstorm with your child

 As you plan your summer schedule and activities, ask your school-ager what they want to play, do, and explore.
-They may have some lofty ideas, but engaging and supporting them in the planning will give them a voice and, in turn, enhance their excitement.
+My nieces and nephews often have some lofty ideas, but I try to engage and support them in the planning to give them a voice and, in turn, enhance their excitement.

 Explore and make a plan

 Before you dive into the summer, explore others’ recommendations and jot down what you think works best for your family and your child.
-Read on for some of our ideas and other great resources!
+Read on for some ideas and great resources!

 Get curious with science experiments